wilsonephillips/DNF-Update-Script/README.md

-# DNF-Update-Script
+## DNF-Update-Script
-For OpenMandriva Rock or ROME.
-Place it in ~/.local/bin and call it with an alias from ~/.bashrc or ~/.bash_alias.
-Update System and Flatpaks together with one command Running the script places a log file in ~/

-Just a simple script with some color codes.
+Just a simple update script with some color codes for OpenMandriva Rock or ROME

+Path ~/.local/bin/update.sh and make it executable

+Call it with an alias from ~/.bashrc or ~/.bash_alias alias dsync='~/.local/bin/update.sh'

+Running the script creates ~/dsync2.txt

 It's rice for the sake of rice.